raahelpie/covid19-data-visuals/README.md

-# Data representation of COVID19 cases in India
+# Data visualization of COVID19 cases in India

 ### Using Plotly for Data Visualization and Dash as the web-framework (In development stage)